dgraph-io/ristretto/README.md

 	// set a value with a cost of 1 cache.Set("key", "value", 1)

 	// wait for value to pass through buffers cache.Wait()

+	// get value from cache
 	value, found := cache.Get("key")
 	if !found {
 		panic("missing value")
 	}
 	fmt.Println(value)

+	// del value from cache
 	cache.Del("key")
 }
 ```